admtrv/TypstTemplate/README.md

 If you’re new to Typst or want to explore its features in more details, check out the official [Typst Documentation](https://typst.app/docs/).
 It’s a great resource to understand everything this powerful tool can do.

 ## Example PDF
-You can check out a precompiled example of this template in the `example.pdf` file included in the repository.
+You can find a precompiled version of the template in `template.pdf` and an example in `example.pdf`, both included in the repository.

 ## Contribute
 Feel free to contribute!
 If you have ideas or find issues, open an issue or submit a pull request.
 I appreciate your help!